marmitoTH/Unity-Prefab-Placement-Editor/README.md

 TL;DR: **Left mouse button to paint, shift + left mouse button to erase.**

 Select the game object with PlacementSystem to enter in paint mode.
 A blue circle will follow you mouse through the ground surface(the ground need to have a collider).
+To paint hold the left mouse button and drag them over the area, to erase, do the same while holding left shift button.
+The undo and redo shortcuts are default.

 **Prefab** is a array of game objects that you want to paint, you can paint multiples at once.